docker/docs/install/index.md

 Exceptions are made in the interest of __security patches__.
-If a break in release procedure or product functionality is required, it will be communicated clearly and the solution will be considered against total impact.
+If a break in release procedure or product functionality is required, it will be communicated clearly, and the solution will be considered against total impact.

 ## Get started

-After setting up Docker, you can learn the basics over at [Getting started with Docker](/get-started/).
+After setting up Docker, you can learn the basics with [Getting started with Docker](/get-started/).